ssrome/100-days-of-code/log.md

 **Today's Progress:** JavaScript exercises and React https://twitter.com/saromsaweb/status/1099784401112756224

 **Thoughts:** Going through some more Javascript and continuing on another component for my React project.
 Excited seeing this come together.

+### Day 82: February 26, 2019

+**Today's Progress:** A light React session, due to sickness https://twitter.com/saromsaweb/status/1100530432175718401

+**Thoughts:** A light session for me which was due to the fact I haven't been feeling well over the past couple of days